PDF ISO standards

 In order to further increase acceptance of PDF, Adobe Systems submitted PDF Version 1.7 to the ISO for standardization at the beginning of 2007.
 Already on July 1, 2008 ISO 32000-1 was published, turning the basic PDF format into an ISO standard.
 Before the standard could be published, PDF Tools AG, as Swiss representative and voting member on the ISO committee, submitted dozens of change requests in order to improve the quality of the specification and resolve long-standing issues.
-You will soon be able to read more here about this ISO standard and what it means to the PDF world in practical terms.

 Printing, packing and franking transaction documents, whether they are essential business documents like delivery notices, invoices and payment reminders or direct marketing letters sent out in sheer endless numbers, is a billion dollar market.
 The high numbers of print jobs and the requirements for short through-put times have not only led to the development of corresponding hardware like high-performance printers.
 Applications like Variable Data Printing (VDP) have been created in order to significantly cut the cost per printed item.
 These facts, and the huge demand for a universal and standardized VDP solution, have led to the development of PDF/VT.

 PDF/X was the first ISO standard dealing with PDF.
 It was published back in 2001 and regulates the exchange of graphics files for printing.
 Several improvements and changes have been incorporated since its inception.
 The current version is PDF/X-5, which is documented in the ISO standard 15903-8.
 PDF Tools AG is currently not active in the area of PDF/X.